You know what one of my FAVORITE parts about being a creative entrepreneur is?

 So as you can see, having a strong brand is pretty effing important.

-The best part is that no matter how many people are already doing what YOU want to be doing, no one IS you.
+No matter how many people are already doing what YOU want to be doing in your industry, no one else IS you.
 If done correctly, your brand will be completely unique because it will be a direct reflection of YOU.

 So today I'm sharing 10 steps on how to create a unique, kick-ass brand!